cbstatsoft/dtabnk/README.md

 - Converts `.csv`/`.xlsx`/`.xls` files to STATA `.dta` (default), SPSS/PSPP `.sav`, and/or R `.RData` panel datasets.
 - Generates a new column in `.dta` files with entity ID numbers, as STATA does not support using strings as entity names.
 - Allows custom entity (`--id`) and time (`--time`) variables.
-- Quiet mode and file overwrite handling
+- Duplicate output filename handling via autorename or overwrite.
 - Preview output files(s) directly in the console.
 - Dependencies can be automatically installed by dtabnk if `pip` is installed
 ## Command-Line Options